DevCANS/Guided-Project-To-Do-List/1. Building a To-Do List Without Framework/README.md

 7. Now lets write the functions to remove and mark items in the todoList array and render the list.
     ```javascript
     function markItem(event){
-        const itemId = event.target.parent.id // getting the id of the parent element to search in the array
+        const itemId = event.target.parentElement.id // getting the id of the parent element to search in the array
         todoList.some(function(todoItem){
             if(todoItem.id === itemId)
             {